 As described in the Graduate School Student Professional Conduct Policy, candidates are expected to meet the standards of professional conduct appropriate to their field of study.
 Whether on campus or in the classroom, candidates should exemplify the characteristics of successful professionals.
-To ensure your consistent demonstration of professional habits you are encouraged to periodically engage in a self-assessment using the ELEM Professionalism Self-Evaluation found on page 48.
+To ensure your consistent demonstration of professional habits you are encouraged to periodically engage in a self-assessment and goal-setting using the ELEM Professionalism Expectations found on page 48.